Body & Wellness7 min read

 What a tummy tuck actually changes

 First, it removes excess skin.
-Pregnancy, significant weight loss, or ageing can leave behind loose, overhanging skin that no amount of diet or exercise will resolve.
+Pregnancy, major weight loss, or ageing can leave loose, overhanging skin that no amount of training will tighten back up.

-Third, it repairs the abdominal muscles.
-Many patients, especially those who have been pregnant, have a condition called diastasis recti.
-This is a separation of the two large vertical muscles in the abdomen.
-A tummy tuck surgically re-joins them, creating a flatter, firmer abdominal wall.
+Third, and often the least understood part, it repairs the abdominal muscles.
+Many patients — especially those who have been pregnant — have diastasis recti, a separation of the two large vertical muscles running down the abdomen.
+A tummy tuck surgically rejoins them, which is what actually creates a flat, firm abdominal wall.
+Skin removal alone cannot do this; it's the muscle repair that changes the underlying shape.

 According to the American Society of Plastic Surgeons, abdominoplasty is consistently among the top five body contouring procedures performed in the United States each year.